 Forensic accounting can be defined as the application of accounting principles, theories, controls, facts, or assumptions to a legal dispute.

-Based on the above definition, forensic accounting helps judges conclude just and sound adjudication when examining financial disputes and lawsuits under scrutiny through providing information and reports assisting them in this respect.
+Based on the above definition, forensic accounting helps judges conclude just and sound adjudication when examining financial disputes and lawsuits under scrutiny by providing information and reports assisting them in this respect.

 In forensic accounting practice, in lawsuits where the subject matter is a commercial dispute requiring accounting research for passing a judgment, the judge transfers the lawsuit to a forensic accountant, in Kuwait, called an accounting expert,